 Recognized student organizations serve as a vehicle for students to conduct their collective interests and activities while adhering to the student code of conduct.
-There are many policies that govern the activities and events of student organizations.
+Many policies govern the activities and events of student organizations.
 Groups must agree to comply always with all relevant college policies, procedures, rules, regulations, and guidelines.
-Since the views and activities of student organizations are not necessarily reflective of the college, all organizations are expected to include in all publications issued (newsletters, brochures, pamphlets, etc.), except those specifically approved, an appropriate disclaimer.
-For example, an appropriate disclaimer would read: "The views expressed in this publication do not necessarily reflect those of the administration, faculty or student body of Newberry College unless specifically stated."
+Since the views and activities of student organizations are not necessarily reflective of the college, all organizations are expected to include in all publications issued (newsletters, brochures, pamphlets, etc.), except those expressly approved, an appropriate disclaimer.
+An applicable disclaimer would read: "The views expressed in this publication do not necessarily reflect those of the administration, faculty or student body of Newberry College unless specifically stated."

 Any student organization can be held responsible for its actions or the actions of those affiliated with the organization, including but not limited to: one or more of its members (active or inactive), former members, alumni, guests, contractors, and agents.
-Every organization must take all reasonable steps to prevent violations of college regulations and state laws growing out of or related to the activities of the organization.
+Every organization must take all reasonable steps to prevent violations of college regulations and state laws that are growing out of or related to the organization's activities.
 To this end, each organization is expected to educate its members regarding risk management and all applicable college policies and state laws.